-Basic Electric Circuits
+Electric Circuits and Electronics Laboratory

 This laboratory is used for teaching many of the basic concepts of electric circuits and provides students with necessary hands-on experience.
-The lab has eight stations and instructional area.
-Each station has a NI-ElVIS kit, oscilloscope, arbitrary waveform generator, digital multi-meter, and multiple DC/AC power supplies.
+The lab has nine stations and an instructional area.
+Each station has a NI-Elvis kit, oscilloscope, arbitrary waveform generator, digital multi-meter, and multiple DC/AC power supplies.
 Most of the instrumentation is connected and controlled by a computer interface bus installed via the automatic bench.
 The lab also has component kits, breadboards, and LCR meters needed to conduct the experiments.
 During the lab sessions, students are expected to design and test circuits using EWB and real components.
 This laboratory is also available to students during normal operating hours when there are no scheduled labs.

-Digital Systems and Computer Architecture
+Digital Systems, Computer Architecture and Microprocessor Laboratory

-The lab experiments cover several fundamental topics in digital system design, including combinational circuit design, sequential circuit design and timing verification, and synthesis of finite-state machines for specific applications such as traffic light control.
+The lab experiments cover fundamental topics in digital system design, including combinational circuit design, sequential circuit design and timing verification, and synthesis of finite-state machines for specific applications such as traffic light control.
 At the end of the course, the students should be able to apply their knowledge from course lectures and their lab expertise to design real digital systems for various real-life applications using modern CAD-based design entry and synthesis tools.

-For ECEN 350, the main purpose of this lab is to enhance student understanding of contemporary computer architecture design and operation principles through a series of programming, software design, and hardware design experiments.
+For ECEN 350, the main purpose of this lab is to enhance student understanding of contemporary computer architecture (ARM v8) design and operation principles through a series of programming, software design, and hardware design experiments.
 The lab is an integral and important component of the computer architecture course.
 The lab currently hosts eight workbenches, each completely equipped with FPGA-based system prototyping kits, PC workstations for running assembly language simulators, software design tools, and hardware description language (Verilog HDL) design and synthesis tools.
 The workbenches are also equipped with oscilloscopes, signal generators, power supplies, and digital multimeters.
-By the end of the course, students should be able to apply their knowledge and expertise to write, optimize, and run assembly-language programs for typical RISC processors.
+By the end of the course, students should be able to apply their knowledge and expertise to write, optimize, and run assembly-language programs for typical ARM processors.
 The students should also be able to write Verilog HDL descriptions for several basic processor components such as register files, arithmetic circuits, control units, and memory interface units, then synthesize and test their designs on the FPGA-based prototyping kits provided in the lab.

 Digital and Wireless Communication

 The ECEN455 lab has been developed to enable students to understand basic concepts in digital communication techniques.
 In particular, students will examine topics in source coding, sampling, quantization, PCM Encoding, Decoding, BER measurements in noisy channels, PSK , FSK modulation, and Block Coding.
-This lab also uses a software component enabling the students to conduct their experiments remotely via internet access.
+This lab also uses a software component enabling the students to conduct their experiments remotely via Internet.

-Machines and Power Systems
+Machines and Power Systems Laboratory

-This laboratory is used for teaching Electrical Machines and Power Electronics.
-The lab has fourteen stations and an instructional area.
-Eight stations are dedicated for teaching electrical machines.
-They are equipped with multiple electrical machines such as DC motors, synchronous motors and generators, single and three phase induction motors, and power transformers.
-The stations also have conventional instrumentation and virtual instruments for testing and data acquisition.
-The remaining six stations are equipped with Power Electronics equipment and components to support the lecture material presented as part of ECEN 459, Power System Analysis.
+This lab supports the lecture material presented as part of ECEN 459, Power System Analysis.
 The lab introduces students to power system components, component integration into the power system, power system stability, load flow, economic dispatch, and power system faults and protection.
-The lab includes a mix of computer simulations (using PowerWolrd and PSCAD) and hands-on experiments.
-The laboratory shares the six workbench stations dedicated for the Power Electronics laboratory ECEN438, while adding extra modules dedicated to power system analysis and experimentation.
+The lab includes a mix of computer simulations (using PowerWorld and PSCAD) and hands-on experiments.
+The laboratory has eight workbench stations.
 Experiments involve testing with transmission line parameters and models, different types of power system faults, and protection relays.

 The electrical shop is a common facility for electrical engineering laboratories, created for the repair, construction, and prototyping of electronic items.
 The shop shares space with the senior design center, where the senior students can consult and seek advice from the full-time technician whose office is located here.
 The shop mainly consists of two workstations equipped with the necessary measurements and testing devices.
-It includes a Soldering and De-soldering Station and equipped with measurement and testing tools.
-Moreover, the shop includes the latest technology of PCB prototyping machines (Mechanical and Laser) to produce PCB boards that the senior students design in their projects.
+It includes a Soldering and De-soldering Station and is equipped with measurement and testing tools.
+Moreover, the shop includes the latest technology of PCB prototyping machines (Mechanical and Laser) to produce PCB boards that the senior students design for their projects.